Key Takeaways

 California has several hot markets.
 Here are three of the most noteworthy:

 As the second largest city in America, Los Angeles has the widest range of opportunities for investors.
 All types of real estate are available here, making many types of leasing possible.
 The Los Angeles housing market is diverse just like its demographics.
-The city hosts tons of visitors and tourists throughout the year, increasing demand for short-term rentals close to Los Angeles’ many culinary, artistic, retail, and recreational hot spots.
+The city hosts tons of visitors and tourists throughout the year, increasing demand for short-term rentals close to Los Angeles' many culinary, artistic, retail, and recreation amenities.
+However, Phoenix is also seeing an influx of population growth from expensive cities along the west coast as well as areas like Chicago and Dallas, leading to higher demand for long-term rental housing as well.

 Factors Impacting the California Housing Market